 Jump to:

-- Yellowtail snapper fillets (you can sub any type of white fish fillets: mangrove snapper, mango snapper, red snapper, tripletail, mahi, grouper, hogfish, etc.)
+- Yellowtail snapper fillets are great, but you can use any white fish fillets.
+Good options include mangrove snapper, mango snapper, red snapper, tripletail, mahi, grouper, and hogfish.

 - Olive oil

-- Blackened Seasoning (recipe is on the printable recipe card below)
+- Blackened Seasoning (recipe on the printable recipe card below)

 - Lemon wedges